 This myth can cause misconceptions about how dogs perceive the world and may affect dog owners’ decisions when it comes to training and figuring out which products to buy.
 Maybe you’d prefer to get your dog a yellow ball that will show up more easily for your pup in the grass than a red one.

 The good news is that dogs rely on their sense of smell more than their vision or other senses, so it shouldn’t matter too much to your pup what you decide.

 8. Dog Body Language Always Means The Same Thing

-9. Shaving Or Getting A Dog Wet Will Keep Them Cool
+9. Shaving Or Wetting A Dog’s Fur Will Keep Them Cool

 What other myths have you heard about dogs that need to be busted?
-Where you surprised that any of these myths weren’t true?
+Were you surprised that any of these myths weren’t true?
 Let us know in the comments below!